Marcelo Rebelo de Sousa: Post-leadership

-President of Portugal, 2016–present
+Presidency

-On 24 January 2016, Rebelo de Sousa was elected as President of Portugal in the first round of voting.
+On 24 January 2016, Marcelo Rebelo de Sousa was elected as President of Portugal in the first round of voting.
 He stood as an independent, appealing for moderation and cross-party consensus.
 During his election campaign, he promised to repair political divisions and the hardship of Portugal's 2011–14 bailout.
 Unlike his predecessor, Aníbal Cavaco Silva, he had never previously held a top state position.

-In March 2020, Rebelo de Sousa asked parliament to authorize a state of emergency to contain the COVID-19 pandemic; this marked the first time the country declared a state of emergency nationwide in 46 years of democratic history.
+In March 2020, Marcelo Rebelo de Sousa asked parliament to authorize a state of emergency to contain the COVID-19 pandemic; this marked the first time the country declared a state of emergency nationwide in 46 years of democratic history.

-In December 2020, Rebelo de Sousa announced his intention to run for office again in the 2021 Portuguese presidential election.
+In December 2020, Marcelo Rebelo de Sousa announced his intention to run for office again in the 2021 Portuguese presidential election.
 Marcelo was re-elected president in January 2021, with 60.7% of the votes, the third highest vote margin ever in presidential elections in Portugal since the Carnation Revolution.
 He was also the first candidate ever to win the vote in all municipalities, ranging from 51.3% in the Beja District to 72.16% in Madeira.

+During his presidency, Rebelo de Sousa has publicly supported making restitution and acknowledging abuses made during Portugal's colonialist history and the country's role in the Atlantic slave trade.

 State visits

-Rebelo de Sousa, as President of Portugal, has visited the Vatican, Spain, Mozambique, Morocco, Brazil, Switzerland, Cuba, United Kingdom, Greece, United States of America and Angola.
+Marcelo Rebelo de Sousa, as President of Portugal, has visited the Vatican, Spain, Mozambique, Morocco, Brazil, Switzerland, Cuba, United Kingdom, Greece, United States of America and Angola.
 The first visit was to the Vatican City to meet the Pope Francis and the Cardinal Secretary of State Pietro Parolin.
 In 2019, he joined President Emmanuel Macron for the traditional Bastille Day military parade in Paris, which honoured European military cooperation and the European Intervention Initiative that year.